Ambrosian Iliad

 The Ambrosian Iliad or Ilias Picta (Milan, Biblioteca Ambrosiana, Cod.
 F. 205 Inf.) is a 5th-century illuminated manuscript on vellum, which depicts the entirety of Homer's Iliad, including battle scenes and noble scenes.
 It is considered unique due to being the only set of ancient illustrations that depict scenes from the Iliad.
 The Ambrosian Iliad consists of 52 miniatures, each labeled numerically.
-It is thought to have been created in Alexandria, given the flattened and angular Hellenistic figures, which are considered typical of Alexandrian art in late antiquity, in approximately 500 AD, possibly by multiple artists.
+It is thought to have been created in Alexandria, given the flattened and angular Hellenistic figures, which are considered typical of Alexandrian late antique art and of late antique literature, in approximately 500 AD, possibly by multiple artists.
 The author(s) first drew the figures nude and then painted the clothes on, much like in Greek vase painting.
 In the 11th century, the miniatures were cut out of the original manuscript and pasted into a Siculo-Calabrian codex of Homeric texts.